ianperrin/MMM-Formula1/README.md

 - How many drivers/constructors to display in the standings table `maxRowsDriver` or `maxRowsConstructor`
 - If you have a favourite driver/constructor not in "how many" range, you can add a `fanDriverCode` or `fanConstructorCode`.
 This driver and/or constructor is added to the standing.

-- Whether to show the race weeking timing table schedule. `schedule`
+- Whether to show the race weeking timing table schedule. `showSchedule`
 - Whether to show the schedule without the next race information. `showNextRace`
 ## Installation